Does caffeine help with cramps? Caffeine is the most popular drink on the planet. But does caffeine intake cause painful menstrual cramps?

 How we metabolize caffeine; is influenced by our genetics, age, weight, liver health, and tolerance.
 According to the FDA, 400 mg of caffeine per day is safe for most adults (around four cups of coffee).

 Reduce your caffeine intake if you don’t want to worsen your period cramps.
-Excessive coffee consumption can promote vasoconstriction, or the narrowing of blood vessels, which can exacerbate period cramps.
+Excessive coffee consumption can promote vasoconstriction3, or the narrowing of blood vessels, which can exacerbate period cramps.
 It can also cause bloating and discomfort.
 Try to limit yourself to one cup of coffee every day.

-2) Does Caffeine help with Cramps or cause Menstrual Pain?
+2) Does Caffeine Help with Cramps or Cause Menstrual Pain?

 Period cramps occur when the uterus produces inflammatory molecules called prostaglandins.
-Its a reaction to hormonal fluctuations at the start of menstruation.
-Does caffeine help cramps or make them worse?
+It’s a reaction to hormonal fluctuations at the start of menstruation.

 The efficient functioning of muscles necessitates the consumption of oxygen.
 The uterine muscles are powerful and can contract to pinch off the blood veins that feed the uterus.
 Those muscles suffer when there is a lack of oxygen.
-Period cramps are the source of much discomfort.

 Near the end of the pain cascade, caffeine enters the equation.
-Caffeine is a vasoconstrictor, which means it constricts blood vessels.
-Particularly those that reach your uterus, allowing less blood and oxygen to pass through.
+Caffeine is a vasoconstrictor, which means it constricts blood vessels, particularly those that reach your uterus, allowing less blood and oxygen to pass through.

 As a result, caffeine can prevent even more oxygen from reaching an already oxygen-depleted uterus.
 That results in more acute and frequent period pains.